 This information applies to England and Wales.

-If you are unhappy with the service provided by a residential care or nursing home, you can make a complaint.
+If you are unhappy with a residential care or nursing home, you can make a complaint.

-If you do not feel safe or are being abused, this is a safeguarding issue.
+If you feel unsafe or are being abused, this is a safeguarding issue.

 If you are in immediate danger, call 999 and ask for the police.

-All residential care home providers must have a complaints procedure that explains how you can raise concerns.
-Ask them to give you a copy so you are aware of the process you need to follow and what to expect.
+All residential care and nursing home providers must have a complaints procedure.
+This explains how you can raise concerns.
+Ask them to give you a copy so that you know the process you need to follow and what to expect.

 The home should contact you to let you know their decision and explain how they made it.

-There are things you can do if you do not agree with the care home's response to your written complaint.
+There are things you can do if you have been through the care home's complaints procedure but you:

-There are 2 different processes.
-The process you follow depends on how your care is funded, either:
+What you can do depends on how your care is funded.

-You can complain directly to the local council who funds the placement at the home.
+Complain directly to the local council that funds the placement at the home.
 You can find information on how to do this on the council website.

 Find your local council (GOV.UK)

-If the local authority fails to resolve your complaint, you can ask the Local Government and Social Care Ombudsman to investigate the matter further.
+If the local council fails to resolve your complaint adequately, you can ask the Local Government and Social Care Ombudsman to investigate.
 The Ombudsman is the final stage for complaints about social care providers, including care homes.

 Local Government and Social Care Ombudsman

 If you or someone you know pays for your placement, you can still take your complaint further.
-You need to complain directly to the Local Government and Social Care Ombudsman.
+You can complain directly to the Local Government and Social Care Ombudsman.
 Ask about its independent complaints review service.
 You can contact them:

-The Care Quality Commission cannot investigate individual complaints.
-But they can inspect the care home to see if:
+The Care Quality Commission (CQC) cannot investigate individual complaints.
+But they can inspect the care home to see if the care home is:

-You can give feedback to the Commission on your care.
-The Commission can choose to inspect the care home.
-If the Commission reports that the care is very bad, they will order the home to improve.
-It will reinspect to make sure this has happened.
-If the improvements do not happen, the local authority may change who runs the care home or might have to close it.
+You can give feedback to the CQC on your care, or about someone else’s care.
+They can choose to inspect the care home and order it to improve if necessary.
+They should reinspect to make sure this has happened.
+If the improvements do not happen, the local council may change who runs the care home.
+In rare cases, they might close it.

-If you give feedback to the Commission on your care, do this after you make a formal complaint to your local authority or the Social Care Ombudsman.
+If you give feedback to the CQC on your care, do this after you make a formal complaint to your local council or the Local Government and Social Care Ombudsman.

 Was this page helpful?